 But not all USB mics are good for creating pro audio.
 The small headset USB mics (~$25) are still quite small and have a lot of the same accuracy and frequency response limitations as other non-USB pc mics.
 But for not much more money than the headsets, you can get larger, more accurate USB mic like the Samson Q1U for $49.

 This “upgrade” is where you move into the realm of professional quality audio – improving your sound greatly by moving from the tiny USB headset mics to larger USB mics.
 You can then incrementally improve sound quality – your next upgrade – by moving to a large diaphragm condenser USB mic like the Samson C01U ($80).
-Prices go up from there for LDC type USB mics, topping out around $500 for the MXL UR-1 USB Ribbon Mic.
+Prices go up from there for LDC type USB mics, from the popular Blue Yeti for $130, to around $200 for the MXL UR-1 USB Ribbon Mic.

 I find that even with the larger USB mics you still get a low-level hiss, usually so low you can only hear it in headphones, but still a bit more than you’d want to have if you were sending a voice-over job to a client.
 But noise reduction programs usually can fix this quite well.